viters/docs/cookbook/add-a-recipe.md

 If the cookbook was filled with dozens of recipes showing how to do the exact same thing, it would be a cumbersome developer experience.
 Additionally, one's recipe might actually be an inefficient or dangerous way to handle something.
-To help avoid these types of issues, we have all potential contributors follow these steps.
+To help avoid these types of issues, we require all potential contributors follow these steps.

 1. Search through the Cookbooks to see if your recipe already exists.
 2. Go to the docs repo and [open an issue](https://github.com/directus/docs/issues) outlining the general purpose,